1. How difficult is it to cycle 60+ km a day?

 17. Where do the donations go?

 Cycling4Gaza operates on a volunteer basis.
 Therefore, each year, 100% of the funds raised go towards healthcare and educational projects in Gaza.
-Our charity partner, Medical Aid for Palestinians, focuses on providing vital healthcare for children in the Gaza strip.
-Following the cycle, MAP provides detailed reports on the progress of the projects C4G has contributed to, and we can provide this to cyclists to circulate among their network and their donors.
+Our charity partner, The Palestinian Children’s Relief Fund, focuses on providing vital healthcare for children in the West Bank and Gaza strip.
+Following the cycle, the PCRF provides detailed reports on the progress of the projects C4G has contributed to, and we can provide this to cyclists to circulate among their network and their donors.
 Click here for details on this years project.

 18. Who is responsible for the logistics?